erbon7/pcam_analysis/README.md

 In -> Conv -> Conv -> Pooling -> Dropout -> Dense -> Out

-The deep model was inspired by a [kaggle model](https://www.kaggle.com/fmarazzi/baseline-keras-cnn-roc-fast-10min-0-925-lb)by Francesco Marazzi:
+The deep model was inspired by a [kaggle model](https://www.kaggle.com/fmarazzi/baseline-keras-cnn-roc-fast-10min-0-925-lb) by Francesco Marazzi:

 In -> [Conv x2 -> Pool -> Dropout] x3 -> Dense -> Dropout -> Out

-For transfer learning, we load the InceptionV3 model trained on the full ImageNet dataset from keras.
+For transfer learning, I load the InceptionV3 model trained on the full ImageNet dataset from keras.
 The model is imported without the top layers, and a global average pooling and a dense layers are added and trained on the data.

+Finally, I also re-train the InceptionV3 model on the dataset, by setting all the layers as trainable and re-running the complete dataset on the model.

-For each model, we train for a few epochs, compute accuracy and loss on the validation set and finally calculate accuracy, loss and ROC AUC on the test set.
+For each model, I train for a few epochs, compute accuracy and loss on the validation set and finally calculate accuracy, loss and ROC AUC on the test set.